Uberi/University-Notes/STAT231/STAT231.md

 So the median of the dataset is plotted at the X axis value that is the median of the Z distribution, the 95th percentile of the dataset is plotted at the X axis value that is the 95th percentile of the Z distribution, and so on.
 Basically, this is a plot of $(p \text{th percentile of the Z distribution}, p \text{th percentile of the dataset})$ for all $0 \le p \le 100$.
 The X axis goes on infinitely in both directions.

 If the Q-Q plot resembles a straight line, the dataset resembles a normal distribution.
 For example, for a normally distributed dataset, it would always be the case that the $p$th percentile of the dataset be a linear function of the $p$th percentile of the Z distribution, so all $(p \text{th percentile of the Z distribution}, p \text{th percentile of the dataset})$ would lie along the same line.
+For a uniform dataset, we would have a sigmoid-like shape, because the uniform distribution has no tails.
+For an exponential distribution, we would have a quadratic-looking upward curve, because the exponential distribution has a long right tail.

 A **scatter plot** plots two variables against each other, where the X axis is one variable and the Y axis is the other, and points are plotted for each observation.
 The scatter plot is great for finding patterns in the data, like correlations, grouping, and so on.